charmoniumQ/PROBE/README.md

 4. `cd probe_src`

-5. Run PROBE with `./PROBE --make head ../flake.nix`
+5. Run PROBE with `./PROBE record --make head ../flake.nix`

    - Note that `--make` will cause libprobe to be re-compiled or compiled, so if you make changes to libprobe or you haven't compiled it before, use this flag.